wyang22/Winnie/README.md

-Step 1: Configure the robot to connect with WiFi automatically
+Step 1: Configure the robot to connect with WiFi automatically after power on
 ----------------

 Connect robot chipset with internet cable, login to the system, and modify below file '/etc/network/interfaces' as below: